ashleyy2444/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+Welcome to CCBot and thank you for choosing CCBot!

-Career Connect Bot (CCBot) is a **desktop app for managing job interview contacts, optimized for use via a Command Line Interface**
+CareerConnectBot (CCBot) is a **desktop app for managing job interview contacts, optimized for use via a Command Line Interface**
 (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CCBot can get your contact management tasks done faster than traditional GUI apps.

+### Key features
+With CCBot, you can keep track and manage your various job applications by:
+* **Filtering and sorting your contact list flexibly**
+* **Predicting the job difficulty of each of the applied jobs**
+* **Adding additional notes about each of the company contacts**
+* **Adding interview times, salary, required skills, and prorities to each of the company contacts**

+_All in one app!_

+For more details on what CCBot has to offer, check out the [Features](#features) section below!

+## About
+This user guide serves as a manual with instructions for downloading, installing, setting up and using CCBot.

+Sections of the guide are split into the relevant chapters listed in the [Table Of Contents](#table-of-contents).
+If you need to look for how to use a specific command, you may skip to the relavant chapter.

 * Table of Contents
 {:toc}